-- 1. Minimum time frames for each phase must be communicated to participants. - 2.
-In the first phase of Drug Court, drug tests are collected at least two times per week. - 3.
-Participants must have a status review before the drug court judge at least every two weeks in the first phase. - 4.
-Drug and alcohol testing should be the last supervisory obligation that is lifted to ensure relapse does not occur as other treatment and other supervision services are withdrawn. - 5.
-Financial obligations should not be the only barrier to phase advancement. - 6.
-Participants are expected to have greater than 90 days clean before graduation. - 7.
-In order to graduate participants must have a job or be in school, if capable. - 8.
+- 1. Participants must have a status review before the drug court judge at least every two weeks in the first phase. - 2.
+Drug and alcohol testing should be the last supervisory obligation that is lifted to ensure relapse does not occur as other treatment and other supervision services are withdrawn. - 3.
+Community support meetings typically begin in the second phase of the program (NADCP, Vol II, 2015). - 4.
+Financial obligations cannot be the only barrier to phase advancement. - 5.
+Participants are expected to have greater than 90 days clean before graduation. - 6.
+In order to graduate participants must have a job or be in school, if capable. - 7.
 In order to graduate participants must have a sober housing environment.